StickyPiston-development/no-banscreen/README.md

 This is a mod to disable the newly added ban screen.
 Server owners are the people that should handle bans, and not microsoft.
-With this mod you should be able to join 19.0 - 1.8.9 using viaversion.
+With this mod you should be able to join multiplayer servers using other auth systems than the default (w.i.p.)
-Think about servers like hypixel & cubecraft.

 (We used a part of _Edgeburn's_ mod as base, his original readme is below.)

 ```md